Alfred J. Ayer’s Language, Truth and Logic

 Synthetic statements (including empirical propositions) assert or deny something about the real world.
 The validity of synthetic statements is not established merely by the definition of the words or symbols that they contain.
 If a synthetic statement expresses an empirical proposition, then the validity of the proposition is established by its empirical verifiability.

-The theoretical or practical verifiability of a proposition depends on whether the proposition is verifiable in principle or verifiable in fact.
-Propositions for which we do not have a practical means of verification may still be meaningful if we can theorietically verify them.
+The theoretical or practical verifiability of a proposition depends on whether the proposition is verifiable in principle or in fact.
+Propositions for which we do not have a practical means of verification may still be meaningful if we can theoretically verify them.

-A statement is factually meaningful if, and only if, it is empirically verifiable in theory or in practice.
-A statement is literally meaningful if, and only if, it expresses a proposition.
-Factual meaning is a property of statements that are meaningful without being analytic.3 Literal meaning is a property of statements that are either analytically or empirically verifiable.
+A statement is factually meaningful if and only if it is empirically verifiable in theory or in practice.
+A statement is literally meaningful if and only if it expresses a proposition.
+Factual meaning is a property of statements that are meaningful without being analytic.3 Literal meaning is a property of statements that are analytically or empirically verifiable.

 The propositions of philosophy are analytic, because they are concerned with relations of ideas, but the propositions of science are empirical, because they are concerned with matters of fact.
 The task of philosophy, says Ayer, is to clarify the logical relationships of empirical propositions.
 If the meaning of propositions is defined by their verifiability, then philosophy cannot establish the truth or falsehood of metaphysical statements that cannot be empirically verified, because these statements have no literal meaning.4

-The primary function of philosophy, says Ayer, is not to propose basic principles of knowledge or to construct a deductive system of meaningful propositions by offering the consequences of these basic principles as a complete picture of reality.7 The primary function of philosophy is to clarify the logical relations of empirical propositions.
-However, this philosophical position may be susceptible to the criticism that if the principle of verifiability is itself a basic principle of knowledge, then the assertion that the purpose of philosophy is not to define basic principles of knowledge is self-contradictory.
+The primary function of philosophy, says Ayer, is neither to propose basic principles of knowledge nor to construct a deductive system of meaningful propositions by offering the consequences of such principles as a complete picture of reality.7 The primary function of philosophy is to clarify the logical relations of empirical propositions.
+However, Ayer's position may be susceptible to the criticism that if the verification principle itself is a basic principle of knowledge, then the assertion that the purpose of philosophy is not to define basic principles of knowledge is self-contradictory.

-Ayer agrees with Hume that propositions may be divided into two kinds: 1) those which concern "relations of ideas" and 2) those which concern "matters of fact."
+Ayer agrees with Hume that propositions may be divided into two kinds: those that concern "relations of ideas," and those that concern "matters of fact."
 Propositions that concern relations of ideas include the a priori propositions of logic and mathematics.8 Propositions that concern matters of fact include empirical or a posteriori propositions.

 Propositions that concern matters of fact can never be shown to be necessarily true, says Ayer, because there is always a possibility that they may be disproved by further empirical testing.
 Necessary truth can only belong to propositions that concern relations of ideas, because the truth of such propositions is analytic and not empirical.